OscarJHernandez/OscarJHernandez.github.io/_posts/2019-03-31-twitter_automotive_sentiment_analysis.md

 <figure>
     <img src="/assets/img/filtered_tweet_length.png" width="70%" class="center"
          alt="Elephant at sunset">
-    <figcaption class="center">Fig. 4: Histogram of tweet length after data cleaning.
+    <figcaption class="center">Fig. 4: Histogram of tweet character length after data cleaning.
     </figcaption>
 </figure>

-Another issue in the data set was that for specific car brands, their tweets contained many things not related to cars at all.
-To try to filter out irrelevant tweets, we used [topic modelling](https://towardsdatascience.com/topic-modeling-and-latent-dirichlet-allocation-in-python-9bf156893c24) on the database, with an optimal value for the __“number of topics”__ parameter in the prebuilt (latent dirichlet allocation or non-negative matrix factorization (NNM)) functions that we tried.
+Another issue in the data set was that for specific car brands, their tweets contained many things not related to cars.
+To try to filter out irrelevant tweets, [topic modelling](https://towardsdatascience.com/topic-modeling-and-latent-dirichlet-allocation-in-python-9bf156893c24) was employed on the database, with an optimal value for the __“number of topics”__ parameter in the prebuilt (latent dirichlet allocation or non-negative matrix factorization (NNM)) functions that were used.
 This optimal number of topics model was determined by finding the number of topics $$(k)$$ that maximized the average cohesion score for the top $$m$$ ranked words that describe a specific topic.
 The cohesion function acts on a string by computing the average cosine similarity score ([using a prebuilt word embedding model from spacy **'en_core_web_lg'**](https://spacy.io/))